SYSTEMS IN ACTION · The Handler

 That is expensive in every sense.

+That is why the handler matters.
 Not because the handler is always the worst person in the building.
 Often they are not.
 The top beneficiaries may be greedier, cruder, louder, or more visibly corrupt.
 But corruption does not scale on appetite alone.
 It scales through maintenance.

 The handler is system maintenance in human form.

-And once you learn to see the role, you begin to recognize it everywhere, under different titles, in different buildings, with different vocabularies and temperaments, all performing the same quiet task:
+And once you learn to see the role, you begin to recognize it everywhere, under different titles, in different buildings, with different vocabularies and temperaments, all performing the same task:

 preserve the story, protect the arrangement, and make the truth just difficult enough to survive without.